English EN Deutsch DE Français FR Español ES Italiano IT

 Finish address: Scandic Plaza Umeå, Storgatan 40 Umeå

-Number of checkpoints: 11 (+2 secret checkpoints and start/finish)
+Number of controls: 11 (+2 secret controls and start/finish)

 Email address: info@midnightsunrandonnee.se